Muhammad-Ashraf9/PD/JS/JS-Day1.md

 //2- function scope(local scope): use var keyword to declare a variable inside a function

-//in ES5 we dont have block scope var testGlobal = 5;
+//in ES5 we didn't have block scope (js before 2015) var testGlobal = 5;
 function test() {
   console.log(testGlobal);